2022 UEFA Women's Champions League final: Venue

-Road to the final
+Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Pre-match

 Officials

 On 11 May 2022, UEFA named Finnish official Lina Lehtovaara as the referee for the final.
 Lehtovaara had been a FIFA referee since 2009, and was previously the fourth official in the 2010 UEFA Women's Champions League Final.
 She served as a fourth official at UEFA Women's Euro 2017, and was selected as a referee for UEFA Women's Euro 2022.
 She officiated three prior matches in the 2021–22 Women's Champions League season, with two matches in the group stage and one quarter-final leg.
 She was joined by Chrysoula Kourompylia of Greece and Karolin Kaivoja of Estonia as assistant referees.
 Czech referee Jana Adámková served as the fourth official, with her compatriot Lucie Ratajová working as the reserve assistant referee.
 Portuguese referees Tiago Martins and João Pinheiro worked as the VAR and assistant VAR officials, respectively, while Paolo Valeri of Italy was the support VAR.